-The chart below sets forth the total amount billed to us by Grant Thornton LLP for services performed for fiscal years 2007 and 2006, respectively, and breaks down these amounts by category of service:
+The chart below sets forth the total amount billed to us by Grant Thornton LLP for services performed for fiscal years 2008 and 2007, respectively, and breaks down these amounts by category of service:

-2007 2006
+2008 2007

-Audit Fees (1) \$2,329,906 \$1,548,755(4)
+Audit Fees (1) \$2,548,410 \$2,485,073(4)

-Audit-Related Fees (2) 405,844 515,294
+Audit-Related Fees (2) 612,546 405,844

-Tax Fees 111,616 8,000
+Tax Fees 43,220 111,616

-All Other Fees (3) 623,270 100,221
+All Other Fees (3) 226,049 623,270

-Total \$3,470,636 \$2,172,270
+Total \$3,430,225 \$3,625,803

-- (1) "Audit Fees" are fees billed by Grant Thornton LLP for professional services for the audit of our consolidated financial statements included in our annual reports on Form 10-K and for the review of financial statements included in our quarterly reports on Form 10-Q, or for services that are normally provided by the auditors in connection with statutory and regulatory filings or engagements. - (2) "Audit-Related Fees" are fees billed by Grant Thornton LLP for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements, which were rendered in connection with our initial public offering in 2006 and in connection with our follow-on offering and for the review of other registration statements filed in 2007. - (3) "Other Fees" are fees billed by Grant Thornton LLP for the performance of due diligence services.
-The 2006 fees related to the acquisition by our subsidiary, CBS Personnel Holdings, Inc. of PMC Staffing Solutions, Inc. completed in November 2006.
-The 2007 fees were comprised of \$167,516 for our acquisition of American Furniture Manufacturing, Inc. completed in August 2007, \$251,371 for fees related to the acquisition by our subsidiary, CBS Personnel Holdings, Inc. of Staffmark Investment LLC in January 2008 and \$200,277 of diligence fees associated with two unsuccessful deals. - (4) This amount has been revised from that amount shown in the 2007 Proxy to reflect updated information.
-The amount previously reported was \$1,256,556.
+- (1) "Audit Fees" are fees billed by Grant Thornton LLP for professional services for the audit of our consolidated financial statements included in our annual reports on Form 10-K and for the review of financial statements included in our quarterly reports on Form 10-Q, or for services that are normally provided by the auditors in connection with statutory and regulatory filings or engagements. - (2) "Audit-Related Fees" are fees billed by Grant Thornton LLP for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements.
+The 2008 fees related to the audit of prior year financials of Staffmark Investment LLC which was acquired by our subsidiary, CBS Personnel Holdings, Inc. in January 2008.
+The 2007 fees were rendered in connection with our follow-on offering and for the review of other registration statements filed in 2007. - (3) "Other Fees" are fees billed by Grant Thornton LLP for the performance of due diligence services.
+The 2008 fees related to diligence fees associated with two unsuccessful deals.
+The 2007 fees were comprised of \$167,516 for our acquisition of American Furniture Manufacturing, Inc. completed in August 2007, \$251,371 for fees related to the acquisition by our subsidiary, CBS Personnel Holdings, Inc. of Staffmark Investment LLC in January 2008 and \$200,277 of diligence fees associated with two unsuccessful deals. - (4) This amount has been revised from that amount shown in the 2008 Proxy to reflect updated information.
+The amount previously reported was \$2,329,906.